A "Jobs First" Approach to Ending Homelessness

 All told, the challenges facing jobseekers make the concept of “jobs first” difficult, but necessary, to implement.

 One of harp-weaver’s clients funds an organization providing a “jobs first” program.
-Pathways to Housing is piloting an enterprise called “Good Haul,” Philadelphia’s only nonprofit junk hauling business.
+Pathways to Housing PA is piloting an enterprise called “Good Haul,” Philadelphia’s only nonprofit junk hauling business.
 Individuals within their rapid rehousing program can apply for and earn a job at Good Haul.
 Good Haul services commercial properties (e.g., storage units, offices/businesses, rental units, real estate junk removal and property clean-up) and residential homes.

 Valerie Johnson, Vice President of Advancement and Special Projects at Pathways to Housing PA, shared more: